 Seeking funding for Investing in Volunteers (IiV)?

 We appreciate the cost for completing your IiV journey might present a challenge.
 IiV is self-financing delivered by expert assessors and independent consultants, and so it is necessary to cover the costs of delivery.

 Several organisations that have completed their IiV journey have done so by succesfully securing funding.
 We do recommend that you consider this an an option.

 Here are some potential funding options:

-- Lloyds Bank Foundation - Enable Programme provides smaller, shorter term grants to strengthen the service delivery of charities so they can deliver their missions more effectively.
+- Lloyds Bank Foundation - Enhance Programme provides smaller, shorter term grants to strengthen the service delivery of charities so they can deliver their missions more effectively.
 Funding towards IiV is recognised as IiV helps develop and improve a charity's capabilities

 - Your local Volunteer Centre might be able to help you with funding